linuxbox-cz/pgdist/README.md

 2. As the above point points out to file order, try to adjust or split your SQL dependencies in the order, so you don't have to adjust your `version.sql` file.

+3. Data will be added only in file created by `create-version`

 ### Versions